SaraCapdevilaSole/projects/BSc_thesis/README.md

-BSc thesis at Imperial College London
+BSc thesis at Imperial College London.

 Data analysis and networks project analysing time series data of sparrows in Lundy island